netlify/cli/README.md

-# netlify-cli
+# netlify-cli [beta]
 [![npm version][2]][3] [![build status][4]][5] [![windows build status][6]][7]
 [![coverage][12]][13] [![dependencies][14]][15] [![downloads][8]][9]

 Welcome to the Netlify CLI!
+The new 2.0 version (now in beta) was rebuilt from the ground up to help improve the site building experience.

 ## Table of Contents